What is onboarding?

 Provide a mentor

-The reason behind the necessity of a mentor is to help the new hire become more knowledgeable and invested in the values of the organization.
+The reason behind the necessity of a mentor is to help the new hire become more knowledgeable and invested in the values of the organisation.
 As such, it will become easier to accommodate to the work culture and their role.

 Training and job shadowing